BFA in Creative Writing: Prospective and Current Student FAQs

 - You Table of Contents must include page numbers, and titles for each piece in your Writing section.

-- Your Statement of Artistic Intent will address a set of question prompts available on request from the Program Coordinator.
+- Your Statement of Artistic Intent will address a set of question prompts described below.

 - Your Writing section may consist of a single or multiple works within your genre; they may be thematically connected, but this is not required.
 Pieces written within your courses may be used, and this is indeed encouraged, but they must be clean revised copies.
 Each piece within the Writing section should be numbered and titled.